 As she developed her skills in the LDP, driving strong business results in industries like technology, media, and telecommunications, she was also connecting with leaders through The NETwork.
 “One of the reasons why I joined The NETwork was because of its mission – to transform the lives of its members by providing them with professional development and community service opportunities.
 Being a part of The NETwork, I’m afforded added exposure that I may not have received through the LDP.
 The NETwork helps facilitate different conversations and foster new dialogue.
 When meeting leaders through The NETwork, our initial conversations are usually surrounding our impact to the community.”

 2019 was a year to celebrate and reflect on such leaders.
 It marked the group’s 50th year, and the Georgia-Metro Atlanta chapter had big plans.
-“We hosted a Black History Month Program commemorating our 50th Anniversary and welcomed the new President of AT&T Georgia as our keynote speaker.
+“We hosted a Black History Month Program commemorating our 50th Anniversary and welcomed the incoming President of AT&T Georgia as our keynote speaker.
 We also celebrated a former National NETwork CEO who has made a tremendous impact to the organization.

 “Celebrating Black History is about understanding our culture, background and traditions.
 It’s about being proud of the legacy created by those before us, celebrating our perseverance, and encouraging the new generation.
 As a first-generation college student and corporate professional, it can be hard to assimilate in an environment where no one looks like you.
-It’s reaffirming to see African American leaders thrive and succeed in such a growing and influential industry.”
+It’s reaffirming to see Black leaders thrive and succeed in such a growing and influential industry.”

 The chapter is also looking forward to the summer months for their inaugural eSTEAM Fair – an opportunity for kids in Atlanta’s Westside to learn more about Science, Technology, Engineering, Arts, and Math as part of the larger Believe Atlanta initiative.